gnir-work/monitored-ioloop/README.md

 - `callback_wall_time`: Wall executing time of the callback.
 - `loop_handles_count`: The amount of handles (think about them as tasks) that the IO loop is currently handling.
 - `loop_lag`: The amount of time it took from the moment the task was added to the loop until it was executed.
+- `callback_pretty_name`: The pretty name of the callback that was executed
+__Please Note__: This is a best effort, the name of the callback may still be of little help, depending on the specific callback implementation.

 ## Performance impact
 As many of you might be concerned about the performance impact of this library, I have run some benchmarks to measure the performance impact of this library.